Pugstorm/CoreKeeperModSDK/Packages/com.unity.netcode/Documentation~/ghost-snapshots.md

 * __SendToNonOwner__ - the component is sent to all clients except the one who owns the ghost
 * __All__ - the component is sent to all clients.

->![NOTE] By setting either the `SendTypeOptimisation` and/or `SendToOwner` (to specify to which types of client(s) the component should be replicated to), will not
-> affect the presence of the component on the prefab, nor modify the component on the clients which did not receive it.
+>[!NOTE] By setting either the `SendTypeOptimisation` and/or `SendToOwner` (to specify to which types of client(s) the component should be replicated to), will not affect the presence of the component on the prefab, nor modify the component on the clients which did not receive it.

 ---